 78% of marketers say that explainer videos give them a good ROI.

 When Dropbox came out with their explainer video, they accumulated $50M in revenue in just 30 days!
 Even CrazyEgg.
 Even CrazyEgg bags $21,000 extra revenue every month through their explainer videos!

 Explainer videos have a lot to offer, as you can tell.
 99% of businesses who use explainer videos said they would continue to do so because of its benefits.
 However, do keep in mind that even though explainer videos are a marketing tactic, they need marketing themselves, so it reaches the maximum amount of potential new customers.

-Once your explainer video is live, track its analytics so you can measure its performance.
-Use heatmaps to get insights about which part of the explainer video is getting skipped or replayed.
+Once your explainer videos is live, track its analytics so you can measure its performance.
+Use Heatmaps to get insights about which part of the explainer video is getting skipped or replayed.